valmik7239/Excel-Customer-Churn-Analysis/README.md

-The main Objective of this project is to create a simple insight about the customer churn happening.
+The main Objective of this project is to create a simple insight about the customer churn happening.Leverage Excel formulas to calculate derived metrics or perform necessary computations.
+Common functions include SUM, AVERAGE, COUNT, and others.
+Create various types of charts (e.g., bar charts, line charts, scatter plots) to visually represent relationships, distributions, or trends within the data.